-William and Deloris Maupin Scholarship: This scholarship is provided by William and Deloris Maupin to support the continued ministry of missions of SAGU students.
+William and Deloris Maupin Scholarship: This scholarship is provided by William and Deloris Maupin.
+It is awarded to a student majoring in Missions who exhibits academic achievement.

 William and Ruth McCann Scholarship: This scholarship is given to honor the memory of William and Ruth McCann.